elishamutang/to-do-app/actionList.md

     - Currently named as 'All My Tasks', user able to get an overview of all current and upcoming tasks.
     - This will require 'To-Do' objects to be created dynamically, ~~try~~ using classes to create the objects.

+- **Finish onStartup.js**
+    - Allow users to enter name and set that value in sidebar.

 - **Figure out how to remove to do tasks and also setup tasks in home page based on localStorage**
 - **Figure out how to switch between lists, tags and all my tasks page.**